 Disadvantages of Mechanical Keyboards

-A big downside cost.
-Cheap mechs can be had between £30 – 50, but those tend to be less durable than compared to other options.
+A big downside is cost.
+Cheap mechanical keyboards can cost between £30 – 50, but those tend to be less durable compared to other options.
 Generally, the more expensive, the better the quality.
-My recommendation is to try a keyboard for at least a week to see if you like it or not; most stores have a 30-day return window which you can take advantage of.
+My recommendation is to try a keyboard for at least a week to see if it is to your liking; most stores have a 30-day return window you can take advantage of.

 Unless you purchase a silent switch, mechanical keyboards are louder than rubber dome keyboards.
 Some people use o-rings to dampen the downstroke, thus reducing noise.
-Be aware that doing this mod will not only reduce the noise, but it will also reduce the key travel and make the key feel softer when bottomed out.
+Using this method this mod will not only reduce noise, but also the feel of the switch when bottomed out.

 Cherry MX Silent Red switches with o-rings installed.
 These are silent switches and therefore don’t need o-rings, but I put some on for demonstration purposes.
 Usually though, the o-rings are supposed to go on the bottom of the keycaps.

-If you’re willing to look past the downsides and you happen to be a long-term investor in your equipment who happens to spend more than 8 hours a day typing, then buying a mechanical keyboard is worth it.
-Their build quality, reliability and price to performance are the three big factors to consider if you’re not looking into customizability.
+If you’re willing to look past the downsides and happen to be a long-term investor in quality equipment, who happens to spend more than 8 hours a day typing, then buying a mechanical keyboard is could be worth it.
+Their build quality, reliability and price to performance are three big factors to consider.